Here you’ll find answers to some of the most frequently asked questions about the Norwich to Tilbury project.

 We’ve also notified local authorities where work is taking place.
 Although we don’t need planning permission for this work, we believe it’s right to notify the local authority.

-We recognise the potential for land damage and disturbance that may be caused by carrying out surveys and site investigations and will make advanced compensation payments to landowners for a set period of time.
+We recognise the potential for land damage and disturbance that may be caused by carrying out surveys and site investigations and will make advance compensation payments to landowners for a set period of time.
 Further information on payments that will be made on survey access is available within our Payments schedule for new electricity transmission assets.

 National Grid will work with you and/or your agent to reach an agreement to carry out surveys.
 We endeavour to reach all agreements voluntarily.